-The data from the mine operated weather station showed that meteorological conditions were compliant with the conditions in the NMP for the entire noise monitoring survey.
+The data from the mine operated weather station showed that meteorological conditions were compliant with the conditions in the NMP for the entire noise monitoring survey, with the exception of R13.
+The

-Mine noise from Muswellbrook Coal was consistently audible and measurable at all monitoring locations except R17.
+Mine noise from Muswellbrook Coal was consistently audible and measurable at monitoring locations R13, R15, R17 and R25.